Luteva-ssh/nivot/README.md

-# Nivot
+# nivot

-Nivot is a powerful pivot library for Nim that allows you to easily transform, reshape, analyze and visualize your data.
+nivot is a powerful pivot library for Nim that allows you to easily transform, reshape, analyze and visualize your data.

 ## Features